lambda-toolshed/papillon/README.md

 We have tried to leave out most everything else, as we found the interceptor chains can easily be modified to include many orthogonal concerns, allowing us to decomplect the interceptor execution from other useful but separate concerns.

 One example of something we have left out is logging.
 While it is useful to log the path through the interceptor chain, and modifications to the execution chain, we didn’t want to pick a logging library that consuming applications would inherit our decision on.
+It is, however, possible to have papillon record a trace of all executed operations.

 #### Data First